 We’ve completed hostels to offer a place to call home to some of the borough’s most vulnerable residents.
 We support 200 homeless residents through our Adult Pathway into independent living each year.

 In addition, over 140 residents with learning disabilities and mental health issues now make regular use of the Greenwood Centre; Camden’s innovative Centre for Independent Living, run by disabled people for disabled people.

 How it works

-We need to build homes for sale to pay for new council homes, schools and community spaces.
-All of the homes we build raise money for the Community Investment Programme and enable us to build council homes for Camden families.
+We need to build homes for sale to pay for council homes, schools and community spaces.
+All of the homes we build raise money for the Community Investment Programme and enable us to build council homes for families.